Colour me calm

 With stress levels on the rise, adults are turning to more simple, child-like pursuits to wind down from the frenetic pace of their daily lives.

-The book, and the many others like it (including a Benedict Cumberbatch-themed colouring-in book), has sparked something of a trend, with a growing number of mortgage-paying, dog-owning, job-having adults picking up their pencil tins and trying to stay inside the lines.
+Colouring books, and there are many (including a Benedict Cumberbatch-themed colouring-in book), have sparked something of a trend, with a growing number of mortgage-paying, dog-owning, job-having adults picking up their pencil tins and trying to stay inside the lines.

 Indeed in France, colouring-in books for adults are said to be selling faster than cookbooks.